 It’s Christmas, 1984 and the world is celebrating as the Earth passes through the tail of a comet for the first time in sixty-five million years.
 Unfortunately, this once-in-a-lifetime event turns into an end-of-a-lifetime disaster when the comet’s dust eradicates all living things.
 Except for a lucky few survivors, those who weren’t killed immediately are homicidal zombies.
 Now, the fate of life on the planet rests with a pair of teenage sisters from the San Fernando Valley armed with little more than attitude, courage… and a couple of submachine guns.
-The movie is the cult classic, “Night of the Comet” (1984), featured all this month on MGM HD.
+The movie is the cult classic, “Night of the Comet” (1984), featured April and May (2022)on MGM HD.

 Writer-director Tom Eberhardt’s “Night of the Comet” is not just a zombie movie, it’s a landmark in the nerd-hero genre.
 Cinephiles, comic book fans, sci-fi buffs and pop music aficionados can all find something to love in this lighthearted folic through post-apocalyptic Los Angeles.